 And that may be the most unnerving (and fascinating) part of the film: the viewer has no fucking idea what is ever going on in this movie.
 Its frame of reference is about three questions removed from clearing it up for the viewer’s sake and the filmmaker has opted to leave those answers out.

 The food is also disgusting and made from organic creatures that have no origin in our local pocket of the universe.
 But what’s really disturbing is how natural and everyday these bizarre things are to the characters: whatever happened in this world, it must have warped reality so much that tentacle-penis monsters that are stored in the kitchen and get chopped up to make appetizers are regarded like one would when taking out some flour from the pantry to make biscuits.

-This was the only film special effects makeup artist Thomas R. Burman ever directed, and the film makes the best of his talents, with gross creatures and weird retro technology dominating its world.
-As for the film itself, as mentioned in the opening sentence of this piece, it’s difficult to categorize–it almost resists categorization because it is so confounding and odd at every turn, unless there’s a category that neatly fits “retro-futuristic parallel universe sci-fi domestic black comedy satire.”
+This was the only film special effects makeup artist Thomas R. Burman ever directed, and he makes the best of his talents, with gross creatures and weird pseudo-retro technology dominating its world.
+As for the film itself, as mentioned in the opening sentence of this essay, it’s difficult to categorize–it almost resists categorization because it is so confounding and odd at every turn, unless there’s a category that neatly fits “retro-futuristic parallel universe sci-fi domestic black comedy satire.”

 But movies like this are tantalizing to the right viewer, mostly the cult film fan, where an entire bizarre world is highly articulated but not explained to any length.
 Rene Leloux’s Light Years is a good analogue, but even in that film it somehow comes across as less bizarre because it’s animated and not live-action.